grafana/tempo/docs/sources/tempo/operations/grafana_datasource.md

 The gateway, an optional component deployed as part of Tempo Operator, provides secure access to Tempo's distributor (for example, for pushing spans) and query-frontend (for example, for querying traces) via consulting an OAuth/OIDC endpoint for the request subject.

-The OIDC configuration expects `clientID`, `clientSecret` which should be provided via a Kubernetes secret that the `TempoStack` admin provides upfront.
+The OIDC configuration expects `clientID` and `clientSecret`.
+They should be provided via a Kubernetes secret that the `TempoStack` admin provides upfront.

 The gateway exposes all Tempo query endpoints, so you can use the endpoint as a Tempo Grafana data source.